 - Medications: Sometimes, medications can help to relieve pain and will treat the underlying cause, for example, gout or rheumatoid arthritis.

 - Physical Therapy: Sometimes, knee joint pain treatment may involve physical therapy, as strengthening the muscles around your knee will help to stabilize it.
 If you play a lot of sports or are physically active, you may benefit from specific exercises to correct movements that aggravate your knees.
 It can also be helpful to do exercises to improve balance and flexibility.

 - Injections: Injecting medication directly into the joint can be useful in knee joint pain treatment.
 Corticosteroid injections can help to relieve symptoms of arthritis, and the pain relief may last several months.
 However, injections aren’t always effective.
-Hyaluronic acid is a substance that lubricates the joints, and which can improve mobility and ease joint pain.
+Hyaluronic acid is a substance that lubricates the joints and which can improve mobility and ease joint pain.

 Platelet-rich plasma contains growth factors that can reduce inflammation, so the joint can heal more easily.
 This type of injection can be useful for knee joint pain treatment where a torn tendon or sprain causes the pain.

 Self-care remedies for knee joint pain are the same as for any joint pain, although it may also be helpful to elevate the knee to reduce swelling.
 Please discuss all treatment options with your physician.

 Joint Pain Treatment Plan for Patients in NYC

-When deciding how to treat joint pain including knee, hip, shoulder, we may choose to prescribe a medications, physical therapy or injections.
+When deciding how to treat joint pain, including knee, hip, shoulder, we may choose to prescribe medications, physical therapy, or injections.
 All decisions by your doctor are on a case-by-case basis.

 (212) 389-9929 Manhattan Primary Care (Midtown) 56 W 45th St, Ste 808, New York, NY 10036